What is the Colloquium?

 Six discussion leaders will be chosen from among the participants to facilitate each session of the Colloquium.

-Eligibility: Individuals with domain knowledge, experience or interest on the chosen theme of the Colloquium from corporate, think tanks, development sector, government, academia or the media are eligible.
+Eligibility: Professionals with domain knowledge, experience or interest on the chosen theme of the Colloquium from corporate, think tanks, development sector, government, academia or the media are eligible.
+Participants can get nominated by their organisations or apply directly.
+Candidates will be required to participate for the entire duration of the seminar.